CANITEY/obsidian/5 - Main Notes/Git - config.md

 Where every property is referred to by it section name, and its actual name, in this syntax `<section>.<name>`

+so when using any of the [[#operations]] mentioned below, the property name will be in the syntax mentioned above

 # Operations
 These operations are used with one flag of the flags mentioned above.
 ###### get property value